dparson55/NRFLite/README.md

-**_Nov 18: With the help of a Rigol 1054, 2-pin mode is now working!
-It is flawless when using the default 2MBPS radio data rate but 1MBPS and 250KBPS rates are experience a few dropped packets in certain situations.
-I think it is good enough for release though so am starting work on examples next.
+**_Nov 18: With the help of a Rigol 1054, 2-pin mode is now working!_**  It is flawless when using the default 2MBPS radio data rate but 1MBPS and 250KBPS rates experience a few dropped packets in certain situations.
+I think it is good enough for release so am starting work on the examples.
 **_Oct 9: 2-pin support is in progress!_**  Using details on <http://nerdralph.blogspot.ca/2015/05/nrf24l01-control-with-2-mcu-pins-using.html> NRFLite now has logic for an ATtiny85 @ 8MHz which multiplexes the MOSI/MISO and CE/CSN/SCK pins.
 I got this working without the aid of an oscilloscope but haven't had any luck running the ATtiny @ 1 MHz, so finally have a reason to purchase one.
 It should be here in a week or so.
 - [x] POC for ATtiny85 @ 8MHz.
 - [x] Test main features:  bitrates, dynamic packets, ack packets, and interrupts.